1jour1vin

 Burgundy Wines

-In 1851, the first wine auction of the Hospices de Beaune was held.
+In 1851, the Hospices de Beaune held its first wine auction.
 The first classification of Côte-d’Or wines took place in 1861.
-And in 1936, the first Appellation d’Origine Contrôlée (AOC) was granted to Morey-Saint-Denis.
+And in 1936, the first Appellation d’Origine Contrôlée (AOC) designation was granted to Morey-Saint-Denis.

 Burgundy’s vineyards cover an area of 29,500 hectares, 25,000 of which are AOC-designated.
 They stretch for 250 kilometers.
 The wine-growing region is divided into five subregions: Chablis and the Grand Auxerrois (between Auxerre and Chablis), the Côte de Nuits (around Nuits-Saint-Georges), the Côte de Beaune, the Côte Chalonnaise (west of Chalon-sur-Saône), and the Mâconnais (west of Mâcon).